What Is the Maximum Amount for Small Claims Court?

 4. Check when the page was last updated.
 If it has not been reviewed recently, cross-reference with a second official source.

-The most important habit to build: never rely solely on a third-party article, including this one, for the current figure.
+Never rely solely on a third-party article — including this one — for the current figure.
 Legislation changes, limits get updated, and outdated information can result in a wasted trip to the courthouse.

 Trusted Resources for Each Country